 The appearance of stretch marks depends on the type of skin.
 There are women who smear all kinds of creams and oils, but they still have stretch marks.
 And some do not use creams or use very little and do not have stretch marks.
 I was lucky and no stretch marks appeared on my belly.
-The products I used were Palmer’s cream for stretch marks, cocoa butter, and coconut oil.
+The products I used were cocoa butter and coconut oil.
 I used them once or twice a day, after the third month.
 Also, during pregnancy, the skin around the breasts grows faster and can result in stretch marks.
 I used the same products for my breasts, but unfortunately without much success.

 Here is what you can do during the third trimester in order to get prepared for your baby and some ideas about how to make your life easier in the coming months:

 Staying active in pregnancy is good for you and your baby.
 This way you will keep yourself healthy during your pregnancy and you can prepare your body for the challenges of labor.

 – Schedule your third-trimester checkups